-- 1. The purpose of this paper is to describe a number of alternative accounting models that have been suggested for lease contracts and compare the assets and liabilities recognised under these models to those identified in paper 5.
-The conclusions reached in this paper are based upon a conceptual analysis of the assets and liabilities arising in the simple lease contract described in paper 5.
-As the leasing project progresses, the staff expect new models and variations on the models described in this paper to emerge.
-Consequently, the conclusions reached in this paper regarding the suitability of different models may change.
-Furthermore, although the staff's objective is to develop a single accounting model applicable to all types of lease transactions, the staff have not yet concluded whether this will be possible. - 2.
+- 1. The purpose of this paper is to describe a number of alternative accounting models that have been suggested for lease contracts and compare the assets and liabilities recognised under these models to those identified in paper 12A/2.
+The conclusions reached in this paper are based upon a conceptual analysis of the assets and liabilities arising in the simple lease contract described in paper 12A/2 and may be modified in the light of analysis of more complex leases and consideration of measurement issues.
+Nevertheless, the staff proposes that a single accounting model applicable to all types of leases and based on the right of use model should form the basis of the next stages of development of the project.
+The staff are therefore seeking the Boards' views on the initial conclusions set out at the end of this paper. - 2.
 This paper considers the following models: - a.
-The right of use model;
+The right of use model; - b.

-- b.
 The whole asset model;

 - c.
-The executory contract model;

-- d.
-The model adopted in current standards.

-- 3. Appendix 1 to this paper illustrates each of these models with a numerical example.
+The executory contract model; - d.
+The model adopted in current standards. - 3.
+Appendix 1 to this paper illustrates each of these models with a numerical example. - 4.
+This paper is based on paper AP6 discussed at the Leasing Working Group meeting on 15 February 2007.
+The comments of Working Group members on the models are summarised at the end of the paper.